 Sign In

-The Hirosaki Neputa Festival is a spectacular summer tradition held annually in the historic castle town of Hirosaki, Aomori Prefecture.
-Celebrated from August 1st to 7th, this vibrant event features over 80 elaborate fan-shaped floats (neputa), showcasing heroic and fantastical warrior paintings.
-The festival has been designated an Important Intangible Folk Cultural Property of Japan since 1980.
+The Hirakawa Neputa Festival is a spectacular summer tradition held annually in the historic city of Hirakawa, Aomori Prefecture.
+Celebrated over two days in early August, this vibrant event features approximately 30 elaborate fan-shaped floats (neputa), showcasing heroic and fantastical warrior paintings.
+The festival is renowned for its monochrome aesthetic, resembling ink wash paintings, and has been designated an Important Intangible Folk Cultural Property of Japan since 1980.

 Festival Origin and Features